 - **### Instructions Handout: [Activity Name] (Example):**

-- (Provide clear, concise text of instructions given on slides for a handout)
+- (Provide clear, concise text of instructions using B1-appropriate language)

 - **### Worksheet Content (Example):**